pingzing/pingzing.github.io/content/pages/salary-transparency.md

 The salaries have been normalized to total annual values, but have not been converted between currencies.
 As such, the first two values are in USD, while the rest are in EUR.

-"Days worked" is, as above, not the amount of days I performed my job, but the amount of days I stayed at a particular salary level.
+"Total Days" is, as above, not the amount of days I performed my job, but the amount of days I stayed at a particular salary level.

 ## In closing
 I'll try to keep this page updated whenever this information changes.